 - 1. FORMS MUST BE COMPLETED AND SIGNED IN BLACK INK AND MOST MUST BE NOTARIZED.
 The clerk's office will notarize documents and charge a fee (see attached schedule).
 Please bring a valid ID. - 2.
 Names must be written the same way on all documents (no full names on one document and initials on another). - 3.
 Your CASE NUMBER AND DIVISION must be written on all documents. - 4.
-Complete the following forms and notarize the ones with a notary signature line: - A. 12 Rules of Courtroom Civility (does not need to be notarized) - B. Motion for Payment Credit (must be signed and notarized) - C. Designation of Current Address and E-mail Address, Form 12.915
+Complete the following forms and notarize the ones with a Notary signature line: - A) Motion for Temporary Support -- form 12.947(a) or 12.947(c) - B) Temporary Relief Hearing Memorandum - C) Designation of Current Address and E-mail Address, Form 12.915